lionelmace/databases-for-postgresql/learn-pricing.md

 Total per month = $15.80/Month
 Total per hour = $.02/Hour

 All prices here are in US dollars.
-To see pricing in your local currency, you can to use the pricing calculator.
+To see pricing in your local currency, you can use the pricing calculator.
 {: .tip}

 ## Using the Pricing Calculator